Alexander Dabravolski: Career

 In November 1996, Alexander Dobrovolsky, Anatoly Lebedko, and Liudmila Gryaznova supported the Communists' initiative to put the issue "On deepening integration with the Russian Federation" on the parliamentary agenda.
 The draft resolution on this issue proposed that by the end of 1996 Belarus and Russia unite into a single confederative state, and in the spring of 1997 this decision was to be "approved by the nation at large".
 The initiative disappeared after the dissolution of the Supreme Soviet.

 In 2001, during the presidential election, he was the deputy chairman of Headquarters of the United Opposition Single Candidate for President Vladimir Goncharik.
 During the 2006 election, he was again deputy chairman of Headquarters of United Opposition Single Candidate for President Alexander Milinkevich.

 From 2007 to 2008, he was a member of the Presidium of Political Council of the United Democratic Forces of Belarus.
 In 2007, he was elected chairman of the board.
 He has been the director of East European School of Political Studies (Project of Council of Europe) since 2008.

 Dobrovolsky has been the head of all the election headquarters of Lukashenko's rivals in the elections since 1994.
 Does not have a single win for the candidate teams.

 During the 2020 Belarusian protests Dabravolski became a member of the Coordination Council of Sviatlana Tsikhanouskaya.
 Currently, he is Advisor to Sviatlana Tsikhanouskaya and Head of the Internal Policy Department of the Office of Svitalana Tsikhanouskaya.

+In March 2024, it became known that Dabravolski and three other persons had been sentenced to four years of prison in absentia each, allegedly for trying to disrupt the 2022 referendum.
+Later that year, Dabravolski, who was accused of being the head of the "extremist group" in the case of the "analysts of Tsikhanouskaya", was sentenced in absentia to further 11 and a half years of imprisonment and a fine.